 For help in selecting the proper level of treatment in your area please contact our office.

-Many of those struggling with marijuana use disorder also previously had or can develop a co-occurring disorder or mental health disorder.
+Many of those struggling with marijuana use disorder previously had or can develop a co-occurring disorder or mental health disorder.
 Many individuals with social anxiety disorder, panic disorder-specific phobias, PTSD, depression, bipolar disorder, and other types of anxiety disorders will use marijuana to cope with unwanted and unpleasant feelings, emotions, and thoughts.

 Marijuana users can also begin to develop psychotic disorders and symptoms present in schizophrenia, such as detachment from reality, confusion, hallucinations, and delusions when overusing marijuana.